kks219hyunju/whatever/os/README.md

 and program is ran command like this: ```./a.out -rL /var/log/osLogfile.log -H file.txt;```

-In the whole operation of our program, our program is able to read whatever is inputted into the program, whether they are in the parent directory or pointed through an absolute directory.
+In the whole operation of our program isto read whatever is inputted into the program, whether they are in the parent directory or pointed through an absolute directory path.

 The executable program is all located under ```/usr/lib/cgi-bin```.
 Under this folder, there is ```a.out``` for the main executable, ```file.txt``` and ```Tempest.txt``` for the output file.